yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/java-ycql.md

 ##### spark.cassandra.json.quoteValueString

 Specifies whether the JSONB field values should be quoted as string.
-Defaults to false (since this is not space efficient).
+Defaults to false (because this is not space efficient).

 The option allows you to preserve floating point precision for JSONB fields.
 For un-quoted non-numeric values, double quotes are added.
 Otherwise the values would be rejected by YCQL.